Guricheema22/iam-portfolio/IAM/BYOD Device Enrollment with Intune, App Control & Compliance/README.md

 Sign in using John Smith’s Entra ID credentials

-Complete setup and restart if prompted
+Complete setup and restart the device if prompted

 Validation (Admin)